Reliability Centered Maintenance - Lesson 1

 Contract costThe contract cost could be anywhere from $10k/year on up.
 There is no guarantee that they are able to prevent every machine failure and eliminate downtime.
 You could have analysis performed and the asset could fail soon after.
 This would be uncommon but it could certainly happen.

 This allows you to understand the relative value of everything in your plant.
-The maintenance needs of a multimillion dollar gas turbine are, of course, not the same as an auxiliary fan.
+The maintenance needs of a multimillion-dollar gas turbine are, of course, not the same as an auxiliary fan.
 If you treat every asset the same, your reliability program will suffer tremendously.
-There is all kinds of information and spreadsheets about performing a criticality assessment so I won’t go into much detail, but it is an important first step to a successful reliability program.
+There are all kinds of information and spreadsheets about performing a criticality assessment so I won’t go into much detail, but it is an important first step to a successful reliability program.

 Your criticality assessment will help you determine how you want to monitor each asset.
 If the asset is of low cost or something you have spares for, there is no need to put an expensive real-time protection system on it.
 On an asset like this, run-to-failure could be a perfectly acceptable, cost-effective solution.
 On the other hand, if this low-cost asset has the potential to shut your line down and requires parts coming from overseas, then maybe this is an asset where you would want to use a real-time monitoring solution.
 There are three main types of monitoring: